Kurisasa/DstvToDoList/README.md

 SQLite DB

 Functionality of the App
- View
+ View,
- Add
+ Add,
- Search
+ Search,
- Delete
+ Delete,
- Update
+ Update,
- Sorts the list alphabetically
+ Sorts the list alphabetically,
  Seek bar based on the completed tasks.
 All these are stored , viewed , Updated and Deleted From Database.